cangurdev/cvngur/README.md

 ### 👋 Hi there
 My name is Can Gür, 4th grade Computer Engineering student living in Izmir.
-I am improving myself to spend last periods of my education life in the most efficient way.
 Interested in frontend and backend development in the web field.

-I'm currently looking for a job or longterm internship.
+I have done projects with Spring Boot, Laravel, React, Python.
+Currently working on projects with Golang and Vue.
+You can check out projects on my Github page github.com/cvngur

+I have a Training on Industry Applications course in my last semester.
+I have to work full-time and at least 15 weeks.
+So, I am currently looking for a job or longterm internship as a backend / full-stack developer.

 [![Linkedin badge](https://img.shields.io/badge/cangur-0654a7?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/cangur/)
 [![Twitter badge](https://img.shields.io/badge/CodeEmAll-228dff?style=for-the-badge&logo=twitter&logoColor=white)](https://www.twitter.com/CodeEmAll/)